JeremiahKaren/35percent.github.io/_posts/2015-09-14-barratt-conquers-southwark.md

 The [__Blackfriars Circus__](http://www.barratthomes.co.uk/new-homes/greater-london/H625601-Blackfriars-circus/)
-development overlooks the South Bank University campus at the Elephant & Castle and comprises 336 new homes in 5 buildings ranging up to 27 storeys in height.
+development overlooks the South Bank University campus at the Elephant & Castle and comprises 336 new homes in 5 buildings, ranging up to 27 storeys in height.
 According to [SE1 website](http://www.london-se1.co.uk/news/view/8441) the
 tallest of these will be known as __'The Conquest Apartments'__.
 This is an